lusaxweb/vuesax/docs/components/alert.md

 ## Title

-The alert can have a title with the property `title` and its value would be the desired title
+Add a title to the alert with the property `title`.

 <vuecode md>
 <div slot="demo">